 Vermont DMV Inspectors conduct traffic enforcement primarily on patrol days.
 Traffic enforcement is conducted on Interstate Highways and State Highways.
 Inspectors monitor the operation of CMV drivers and initiate a traffic stop and inspection when an infraction is observed.
-When a traffic enforcement inspection is completed, the Traffic Enforcement box is checked off in ASPEN.
+When a traffic enforcement inspection is completed, the Traffic Enforcement box is checked off on the inspection report.
 All Inspectors are issued a hand held speed detection device as well as a fixed radar unit mounted in the vehicle to detect speeding violations.
 Inspectors will also initiate a traffic stop and inspection when a CMV appears to exceed statutory height, length, width, or weight limits.
 In addition, Inspectors are assigned specific traffic enforcement patrols.
-There patrols target CMV operation within the high crash counties identified in the Crash Reduction Goal, as well as various other locations throughout the state.
+There patrols target CMV operation within the high crash areas identified in the Crash Reduction Goal.
 The results of these specific traffic enforcement patrols are documented in Valcour (incident reporting system).
-These patrols are intended to reduce the number of CMV related crashes in the high crash counties and to ensure CMV crashes do not increase in other areas outside the high crash counties.
+These patrols are intended to reduce the number of CMV related crashes statewide.
 While conducting traffic enforcement, Inspectors monitor CMV traffic.
 CMVs will be stopped when a traffic enforcement offense is observed.
 This violation is documented on an inspection report whether or not a ticket is issued.
-DMV completes an average of around eight specific traffic enforcement patrols per month.
+DMV completes an average of approximately eight specific traffic enforcement patrols per month.
 These patrols target a specific location and last about 4 hours per patrol.
 Other traffic enforcement activities occur on scheduled patrol days and are included within the Inspectors 40% MCSAP activities.
 Vermont's traffic enforcement activities are a year long event.
 They are affected by inclement weather during the winter months.
 Inspection totals in MCMIS and Gotham will be reviewed on a monthly basis to ensure that adequate traffic enforcement inspections are completed and Vermont will meet FMCSA's goal of 33% Level III inspections.
 Completed traffic enforcement patrols can be monitored anytime using Valcour.
 Traffic enforcement activities are adjusted based on CMV crash data or enforcement needs.

-Using the radio buttons in the table below, indicate the traffic enforcement activities the State intends to conduct in FY 2018 - 2020.
+Using the radio buttons in the table below, indicate the traffic enforcement activities the State intends to conduct in FY 2021 - 2023.
 The projected goals are based on the number of traffic stops, not tickets or warnings issued.
 These goals are NOT intended to set a quota.